I am the prestigious Attila the Hun chair here at the Distinguished Limbaugh Institute for Advanced Conservative Studies.

 Communists.

-50,000's not a bloodbath, huh, Senator?
+50,000 is not a bloodbath, huh, Senator?

-We've lost how many thousands all over the world fighting communists?
+We've lost how many thousands all over the world fighting communists.

 North Korea, South Korea.

-We've people all over this world have been murdered in genocidal fashion by communists.
+People all over this world have been murdered in genocidal fashion by communists.

 Well, last century.

-And we Finally beat them.
+And we finally beat them.

 We finally beat them.

-Forty million were wiped out in Russia and China.
+40 million were wiped out in Russia and China.

-Forty million deaths from communists, and here is John Kerry, and he's not alone defending the re-education camps.
+And he's not alone defending the re-education camps.

-They defend Fidel Kestro.
+They defend Fidel Castro.

 They defend Hugo Chavez.

-They did everything they could to cast a policy of appeasement of coexistence with the Soviet Union rather than defeat them.
+They did everything they could to cast a policy of appeasement, of coexistence with the Soviet Union rather than defeat them.

 Meanwhile, we have lost American lives in the struggle against communism.

-We have an idiot like Kerry saying what he's saying, he ends up being the Democrat presidential nominee.
+We have an idiot like Kerry saying what he's saying.

-You have John Edwards, a genuine blithering idiot who says publicly he doesn't know whether the Cuban health care system is state-run or not.
+We have John Edwards, a genuine blithering idiot who says publicly he doesn't know whether the Cuban health care system is state-run or not.

-And these people somehow remain viable, and their party somehow remains a viable major political operation in this country.
+And these people somehow remain viable and their party somehow remains a viable major political operation in this country.

 It should have been shamed into non-existence.